Route 66 Times header image

 Motel, Cafe, Garage and Service Station.
 40 new deluxe air-cooled motel units with tile showers.
 Air-cooled cafe, complete home cooked meals.
 Competently staff garage and service station.
 Airport with 4,000 foot runway.
 Diesel truck stop.
 73 mi. west of Needles.
 78 mi. east of Barstow.

-NOTE: Thefirst postcard is from the 50s and shows a Shell gas station sign and the older motel sign as well as the cottages.
+NOTE: This postcard is from the 50s and shows a Shell gas station sign and the older motel sign as well as the cottages.
 This was before the modern motel office was built in back of the cottages.

 ----------